 When you say 100,000 years, it is funny.
-My 6-year-old just came back from school, excited that she had learned how to change the colour of text in Microsoft Word.
-My husband than told her he had met his first computer at university and we had our first computer at home when he was 26.
+My 6-year-old just came back from school.
+She was excited that she had learned how to change the colour of text in Microsoft Word.
+My husband then told her he had met his first computer at university and we had our first computer at home when he was 26.

 As much as I believe that touch is important, I want you to know there are kids who cannot stand the feeling of being touched all the time (and Chuck, there is nothing wrong with these kids).
 You are describing a community of people who are kinesthetic and benefit from physical touch, but this does not mean that everyone does.

 If you teach kids that when they are not being held, they are not loved, you are teaching them the most horrible thing.
-The best thing is to tell them that they are loved no matter what and that there are many ways to express love and physical touch is only one of them.
+The best thing is to tell them that they are loved, no matter what.
+Tell them there are many ways to express love and physical touch is only one of them.

-So Chuck, as much as I think that touch is essential for people’s growth and wellbeing and as much as I think the early years are crucial, I do not agree that this alone is the source of self-esteem in people, although I wish you were right!
+So Chuck, as much as I think that touch is essential for people’s growth and wellbeing, and as much as I think the early years are crucial, I do not agree that this alone is the source of self-esteem in people, although I wish you were right!

 Happy ongoing parenting is the answer,